Lights for Illuminating Paintings

 Beam control: shaping the light

-Beam control is the essence of painting illumination.
+Beam control is the essence of painting illumination and a defining principle of precision lighting for illuminating artwork.

 Good beam design: